-Ohio Product Liability Attorney Reviewing Plaintiffs IVC Filter Lawsuit
+Ohio Product Liability Attorney and Medical Device Defect Lawyer Reviewing Plaintiffs IVC Filter Lawsuit

 IVC (Interior Vena Cava) filters are designed to trap dangerous blood clots.
 However, the safety profile and efficacy is not well established.
 The IVC Filter is associated with a number of serious medical complications.
 Initially introduced into the market in April 2003, the Recovery IVC filter was redesigned following several adverse event reports of device fractures.
 The new design, Bard G2 IVC, was then introduced to the market place in October 2005.
 In 2010, the FDA reported that over a five year period it had received over 900 adverse event reports related to defective IVC complications and injuries and released an advisory report.